Sugababes: 2019–2024: Reclaiming the Sugababes name and The Lost Tapes

-2025: New music and arena tour
+2025–present: New music, tour and Sugababes

 In January 2025, the band toured Australia again.
 In March 2025, Sugababes independently released the single "Jungle".
 In April and May 2025, Sugababes toured British and European arenas.
 In conjunction with the tour's commencement, "Weeds" was released.
 A third song, "Shook", followed in July 2025.
 In October 2025, the group were featured on PinkPantheress' Fancy Some More?
 (2025) on the song "Nice to Know You + Sugababes".
-That same month, they revealed their plans to release their ninth studio album in 2026.
+That same month, they announced that their ninth studio album was expected in 2026.
+In November 2025, it was announced that Sugababes were in the lineup for a one-off concert, Trans Mission, in aid of trans-solidarity charities Good Law Project and Not a Phase, to be staged on 11 March 2026 by singer Olly Alexander teamed up with Mighty Hoopla.
+Other performers in the line-up will include Wolf Alice, Beth Ditto and Sophie Ellis-Bextor.
+In July 2026, the group are set to perform at the Pori Jazz festival in Finland, Henley Festival and Depot in the Castle at Cardiff Castle, as well as performing at Silverstone CarFest in August.

+In March 2026 "Weeds" was nominated for an Ivor Novello Award.
+On 24 September 2026, the group announced the release of their self-titled album, due to be released in February 2027; the album's lead single, "Ghost", was released on the same day as the LP announcement.

 Other endeavours

 Merchandise

 In April 2007, Mattel teamed with the Sugababes to create a new themed Barbie collection, which was released only in the United Kingdom in May 2007.
 The Sugababes had also told reporters that they hope to branch out into other areas such as a makeup line.
 In September 2010, the Sugababes released their own fragrances, named Tempt, Tease and Touch.